-The CMSDK Example Systems differ significantly from the reference design subsystems.
-For example the SSE-050 reference design is developed to an Arm defined architecture, pre-integrated and fully verified.
+The CMSDK Example Systems differ significantly from Arm subsystems.
+For example, the SSE-050 subsystem is developed to an Arm defined architecture, pre-integrated and fully verified.
 The SSE-050 is used as the basis of an IoT SoC using the Cortex-M3 processor.

 The CMSDK example systems however are intended to be used in two ways:

 - As a learning tool to understand how to integrate the CMSDK components with Armv6-M and Armv7-M processors.

 - To be used as a validation (out-of-the-box) testbench to show that every CMSDK component works and behaves as expected according to configuration of each module.
 The example system is not intended to be used as a verification testbench.